 Why Choose a Rifle That Accepts Hunting and Nato Military Loads

-In 1980, NATO standardized all loads for their rifles across all member nations.
+In 1980, NATO standardized all gun loads across all member nations.
 It created redundancy in their stores, and no matter what was happening in the world, as long as one member country was producing ammo, all NATO troops could shoot it.

 4. The Pistol/Handgun